Virk Ancestry for Posterity

 I had collated this basically for Gulnar & Yuvraj to make them aware of our lineage and our rich heritage. 👊⚔

-It would be nice if Nirvaan could be made aware of his mother's lineage when he comes of age.
-It would I am sure give him strength and encourage him to live up to the rich traditions of his ancestors.⚔
+It would be nice if all my grandchildren could be made aware of their Big Daddy's lineage when he comes of age.
+It would I am sure give them strength and encourage them to live up to the rich traditions of their ancestors.⚔

-Nawab Kapur Singh Virk was born in a Virk family of Jats in 1697.
+Nawab Kapur Singh Virk was born in a "Virk" family of Jats in 1697.
 His native village was Kalo-ke, in Sheikhupura District, now in Pakistan Punjab.
 Later, when he seized the village of Faizullapur, near Amritsar, he renamed it Singhpura and started living there.
-He is also known to history as Kapur Singh Virk Faizullapuria or Singhpuria, and the small principality he founded as Faizullapuria's or Singhpuria's state.

 Kapur Singh Virk was eleven years old at the time of Guru Gobind Singh's death and nineteen at the time of the massacres of Banda Bahadur and his 700 Singhs in Delhi.
 He had thus passed his early life in an atmosphere charged with the fervor of faith and sacrifice.
-He came in living tough with the new impulse animating his people when he took baptism at a large gathering of Sikhs held at Amritsar on the occasion of Baisakhi of 1721.
+He took baptism at a large gathering of Sikhs held at Amritsar on the occasion of Baisakhi of 1721.
 Bhai Mani Singh who had been sent to Amritsar as head priest of the Harimandir Sahib by Guru Gobind Singh's widow, Mata Sundari ji, conducted the ceremony.
 Kapur Singh Virk's youthful heart was fired with a new enthusiasm.
 His father, Dalip singh, and brother, Dan singh, were also among those who were baptized into the Khalsa fold on that historic date.

 Kapur Singh Virk's physical courage and warlike spirit were valuable qualities in those days of high adventure.
 He soon gained a position of eminence among his people who were then engaged in a desperate struggle against the Mughal government.
 Zakariya Khan, who became the governer of Lahore in 1726, launched a still severer policy against the Sikhs and let loose terror upon them.